Hyperion-box/Hyperion-box.github.io/_codex/factions/naalu.md

 ## Notable Cities

 - **Eershin** – Capital of Druaa.
 A city of shimmering crystal towers and fluid architecture, where thought and design blend into living art.
 Every wall sings with psionic echoes, and even the air hums with knowledge.

-- **Tel Maaluk** – Hidden on the industrial moon Maaluk, this grim underworld hub fuels the Collective’s war machine.
-Off-limits to outsiders, it is also home to **Miashan laborers**, whose origins suggest a deeper, concealed link to the Druaa.

-- **The Orbifold Array** – A strange structure orbiting Druaa’s sun, believed to be a psionic amplifier or archive.
-It pulses with rhythmic thought-signals and may be tied to the Collective’s long-standing resistance to the Quiet Veil.